clarinsi/classla-training/sl/non-standard/README.detailed.nonst.md

 | tagger | SUK | 96.39 |
 | lemmatizer | SUK | 98.75 |

 This baseline+suk+dediacritized model was chosen as the one that is to be published, since it displays a lower performance drop on the dev set without diacritics and its performance on the dev set with diacritics is better than the baseline+suk model.
 In addition, the performance drop on the SUK dev set is also very small.
+The published models all include the lexicon.